-We have been using the i500 extensively for over a year now in our clinic, spending hundreds of hours learning the workflow including fabricating same-day crowns, implant restorations and digital smile design using third party mills.
+We have been using the Medit i500 extensively for years now in our clinic, spending hundreds of hours learning the workflow including fabricating same-day crowns, implant restorations and digital smile design using third party mills.
 Below are our findings and thoughts about the system and how it compares to the other scanners on the market.

 Scanner Size & Ergonomic Design